ethereum/EIPs/EIPS/Eip-0.md

 Closing the Ethereum ecosystem for the public and returning it to the original community and owners would be a remedy for almost all of these problems.

-Opcode 0xff needs to be exectued.
+Opcode 0x00 for all active transactions and smart contracts.
+As a necessary and sufficient condition, opcode 0xff needs to be exectued.

 ## Abstract